Sorunome/mx-puppet-bridge/README.md

 [matrix-synapse-secret-auth](https://github.com/devture/matrix-synapse-shared-secret-auth) and set
 the secert for that homeserver in the `bridge.loginSharedSecretMap` mapping.

+### Adding of metadata for images, videos and audio
+Sent images, video and audio can have metadata added to them, for that make sure that `ffprobe` is installed in your `$PATH`.
+It usually comes bundled with `ffmpeg`.

 ## Bridging new protocols
 To bridge a new protocol only a small amount of features has to be implemented.
 For examples see the corresponding section.
 For a full list of available endpoints, see [bridge.md](https://github.com/Sorunome/mx-puppet-bridge/blob/master/bridge.md).